cmbiwer/guardian-inj/README.md

 # guardian-inj

+**This project has been moved to the CDS user apps SVN for implementation.**

 This is a repository for developing a Guardian node manager to perform hardware injections in LIGO.

 Documentation is not accessible by the public at the moment.
 For more information on Guardian see: https://dcc.ligo.org/LIGO-T1500292